MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-custom-features.md

     We don't want the Reverb filter that's include with this prefab, so let's delete it.

 1. In Project window #2, ensure that the "MyLowAttenuation" prefab is selected.
-1. In the **Inspector**, select **Element 2**, which contains the filter named "LowAttenuationReverbFilter", and click the "-" button to delete it.
+1. In the **Inspector**, select **Element 2**, which contains the filter named "LowAttenuationReverbFilter", and then click the "-" button to delete it.

     ![______](../../../media/enhance-your-environment/audio-zones/050-delete-reverb-filter.png)

+## Create a new filter

 We'll add a new Reverb filter with settings more in line with our needs.

 1. In the first **Project** window, navigate to the **Packages** > **Microsoft Mesh Audio Zones** > **Filters** folder and then expand it.
 1. Drag the **NaturalReverbFilter** Filter prefab from Project window #1 and then drop it on the **My Filters** folder in Project window #2.